 Perform Dynamic Warm-Up Exercises

 Instead of static stretching, runners are advised to engage in dynamic warm-up exercises that target the aspects mentioned.
-These exercises include lunges, high-knee skips, sideway leg swings, and squats.
-These exercises can help you become a more efficient runner.
+These exercises, including lunges, high-knee skips, sideway leg swings, and squats, can help you become a more efficient runner.

 Hill Sprints